-If you find yourself constantly changing direction, jumping from one activity to the next, repeatedly changing your objectives and chasing every new shiny object, you probably have not really rooted yourself in your true vision and mission.
+If you constantly change direction, jumping from one activity to the next, repeatedly changing your objectives, and chasing every new shiny object, you probably have not really rooted yourself in your true vision and mission.

 In that case, return directly to start-don’t waste time fixing the building if the foundation is cracked!

 The system above is not original – it’s really a hybrid of concepts I learned from my own coaches.